jfrome1/NTW2029/src/content/docs/courses/Policies/genAIpolicy.md

 # :x convdown

 You can download the extension [here](https://addons.mozilla.org/en-US/firefox/addon/chatgpt-convdown).
-It is extension is [open-source](https://github.com/esteinmann/chatgpt-convdown) and seems trustworthy; let me know if you think there is any reason for concern.
+The extension is [open-source](https://github.com/esteinmann/chatgpt-convdown) and seems trustworthy; let me know if you think there is any reason for concern.

 ChatGPT Convdown downloads the transcript as a plain text file called a "Markdown" file, with extension `.md`.
 It's also ok to submit the transcript as a `.txt` file, but not as `.docx`, `.pdf`, or anything else.
-You don't need to know about Markdown, but can read more [here](https://en.wikipedia.org/wiki/Markdown) if interested.
+You don't need to know about Markdown, but can read more [:here](https://en.wikipedia.org/wiki/Markdown) if interested.

 # :x different tool